 Influencer Marketing: Eye-Opening Perspectives from Leading Professionals

-On Tuesday, June 25th PRLab hosted its latest Meetup at Boom Chicago.
+Influencer marketing was the topic everyone was talking about last Tuesday, June 25th, when PRLab hosted its latest Meetup at Boom Chicago.
 From startups to corporate– we gained a wide range of insights into some of the most difficult challenges in influencer marketing today.

 We’ve summarized the most important tips from their presentations into one article so that you’re always armed with this valuable knowledge.